Strawberry season is here! I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

 There are so many ways to change up this recipe!
 Here are some ideas:

 - Make strawberry bread muffins!
-Simply spoon the batter into a lightly greased muffin pan and bake at 375 degrees F for 22 to 25 minutes, or until a toothpick inserted in the middles comes out clean.
+Spoon the batter into a lightly greased muffin pan and bake at 375 degrees F for 22 to 25 minutes, or until a toothpick inserted in the middles comes out clean.

-- Make a glaze: Drizzle it over the cooled bread as you wish.
-Combine 1 cup confectioners sugar with 2-3 tablespoons heavy cream or milk.
+- Make a glaze: Drizzle it over the cooled bread.
+Combine 1 cup of confectioners sugar with 2 to 3 tablespoons heavy cream or milk.
 You can also add ½ teaspoon vanilla extract and lemon zest.

 - Add mix-ins: Mix and match other fruits, such as berries (adjust the proportions accordingly) or add a few nuts.
 Make sure to not add too many mix-ins, otherwise the bread may not rise properly.